rdehaan/ja-asp/README.md

 ### Prerequisites

-This package was developed and tested with the following software:
+This package was developed and tested with [clingo](https://potassco.org/clingo/) (from the [Potsdam Answer Set Solving Collection (potassco)][https://potassco.org/]).
+In particular, with the following version:
 ```
 clingo 5.3.0
 ```